rufio-tf2/reed-config/README.md

 ### Game settings

-The [settings file](./custom/settings.cfg) runs when the game loads.
+The [settings file](./cfg/custom/settings.cfg) runs when the game loads.

 ## Install

 ### Download my files

-You can download a zip of this repo [here](https://github.com/reeddunkle/cfg/archive/master.zip), or by clicking the green "Clone or download" button on the top right of this repo's [homepage](https://github.com/reeddunkle/cfg).
+Download a ZIP of this repo [here](https://github.com/reeddunkle/reed-config/archive/master.zip), or by clicking the green "Clone or download" button on the top right of this page.

 ![Download ZIP](http://i.imgur.com/lF3GOYJ.png)